Guides

 Once you click on the model button on the toolbar on the bottom left of your screen, the main toolbar will appear.
 This is where you’ll find all the essential tools for customizing and posing your model.
 Get ready to explore precise adjustments!

-In my experience, this is the button you’ll probably use the most on the app.
+Poses and Animations Button In my experience, this is the button you’ll probably use the most on the app.
 While PoseMyArt offers full customization for posing limbs and props, starting from scratch can be a bit tedious.
 This section is your go-to for getting a quick start or finding inspiration!

-Your model doesn’t have to match the one in the pose library for it to work.
-These premade poses are awesome starting points; pick one close to your idea and tweak it.
+• These pre-made poses are awesome starting points; pick one close to your idea and tweak it.
 For free users, remember you get five uses per session, but a quick page refresh resets that count!

 This is truly a hidden gem in PoseMyArt, especially with its extensive library of dynamic, moving scenes.
 You can find everything from intense fighting sequences to practical actions like CPR.
 It’s perfect for studying motion or adding a unique flair to your scene.